 Anuj K. Shah studies the psychology that arises from facing resource scarcity.
 In one line of work, he studies how being short on money and time affects decision-making.
 In another line of work, he studies how behavioral science can help shape interventions to reduce crime and violence.

-His research has appeared in Science, Journal of Experimental Psychology: General, and Psychological Bulletin, among other journals.
+His research has appeared in Science, Psychological Science, and Psychological Bulletin, among other journals.
 He is also a member of the Scientific Advisory Board at ideas42, a social science research and development laboratory which uses scientific insights to design innovative policies and products.

-Shah received a bachelor’s degree in psychology and English literature from Washington University in St. Louis in 2005.
-In 2010, he earned a Ph.D. in psychology from Princeton University, where he received teaching awards from the psychology department and the Woodrow Wilson School of Public and International Affairs.
+Shah earned his Ph.D. in psychology from Princeton University, where he received teaching awards from the psychology department and the Woodrow Wilson School of Public and International Affairs.

 ||Strategies and Processes of Negotiation

 ||Current Topics in Behavioral Science III